 I always like to get an oil change before a long road trip.
 Even if your vehicle isn’t due for an oil change, you should still check levels and top off as needed.
-Also, be sure to check other fluids including brake fluid, transmission fluid, power steering fluid, antifreeze, and windshield solution.
+Also, be sure to check brake fluid, transmission fluid, power steering fluid, antifreeze, and windshield solution.

 Get a Safety Triangle Inspection

-The Safety Triangle Inspection consists of a three-part process during which a professional technician checks critical interconnected system components that control steering, stopping and stability.
+The Safety Triangle Inspection consists of a three-part process during which a professional technician checks critical interconnected system components that control steering, stopping, and stability.
 This inspection begins with your shocks and struts.
 Shocks and struts are critical components that:

 - Help evenly distribute your car’s weight over all four tires, improving handling during turns.

 - Work together with braking components to help your vehicle stop sooner under rough driving conditions, by keeping tires and wheels in contact with the road.

 - Work together with tires to help maximize tire-to-road contact, improving vehicle stability, and minimizing weight transfer.

 Worn shocks and struts could negatively affect passenger comfort, rate, and pattern of tire wear, wheel alignment, brake life, and durability of other chassis parts.
 Like most safety-critical chassis components, shocks and struts do wear out over the course of normal operation.
 The rate of wear depends on a wide range of variables, such as road and environmental conditions, your driving style, and vehicle load.

 It is good practice to have shocks and struts inspected every time your vehicle is brought in for tire, brake, or alignment service.

 Along with your safety triangle inspection, be sure to check your tires.
 Look for frays, worn treads, and tire pressure.